docker/docs/engine/userguide/networking/default_network/ipv6.md

 ### Routed network environment
 In a routed network environment you replace the layer 2 switch with a layer 3 router.
-Now the hosts just have to know their default gateway (the router) and the route to their own containers (managed by Docker).
+Now the hosts just need to know their default gateway (the router) and the route to their own containers (managed by Docker).
 The router holds all routing information about the Docker subnets.
-When you add or remove a host to this environment you just have to update the routing table in the router - not on every host.
+When you add or remove a host to this environment, just update the routing table in the router, rather than on every host.

 ![IPv6 routed network example](images/ipv6_routed_network_example.png)